ava-vs/event_hub/README.md

 ### Functions:
 - Subscriber Management: Functions for subscribing (subscribe) and unsubscribing (unsubscribe) actors to events are implemented, as well as functions for getting a list of all subscribers (getAllSubscribers) and subscribers with certain filters (getSubscribers).
 - Generating and sending events: Includes functions to generate events (emitEvent, emitEventGeneral) and send them to subscribers.
-Events are filtered according to the set subscriber filters.- Ethereum Interaction: Functions are provided for calling Ethereum RPC methods (callEthgetLogs, callEthgetBlockByNumber, callEthsendRawTransaction).
+Events are filtered according to the set subscriber filters.
+- Ethereum Interaction: Functions are provided for calling Ethereum RPC methods (callEthgetLogs, callEthgetBlockByNumber, callEthsendRawTransaction).
 - Canister Update: The state of the hub is stable and is not lost when the canister is updated.- Logging: The code provides a logging system to track events and operations within an actor.

 **Event Hub** is a complete solution for event management in the context of Internet Computer, supporting both intra-network and Ethereum blockchain interactions.